GoogleCloudPlatform/compute-image-tools/daisy/README.md

   * [Dependency Map](#dependency-map)

 ## Workflow Steps
-A Daisy workflow consists of a set of steps and a dependancy map.
+A Daisy workflow consists of a set of steps and a dependency map.
 Step types are defined here: https://godoc.org/github.com/GoogleCloudPlatform/compute-image-tools/daisy/workflow#Step

 In a workflow file the `steps` field is a mapping of step names to their type descriptions.
-The name can be whatever you chose, it's how you will reference the steps in the dependency map as well as how they will show up in the logs.
-For each individual 'step' in steps you set one step type along with any of its required fields.
+The name can be whatever you choose, it's how you will reference the steps in the dependency map as well as how they will show up in the logs.
+For each individual 'step' you set one 'step type' along with any of its required fields.
 ```
 "steps": {
   "step name 1" {